-1. Manga and Anime otaku
+1. Manga and Anime Otaku

-This is the first type that comes to mind for most people when they hear the term.
+This is the first type that comes to mind for most people when they hear the term otaku.
 Some dabble across many animes, while others prefer a few.
 Some prefer a particular genre.
 Some practice the art of cosplay.

 Japanese otaku is way more diverse as the terms otaku in the Japanese language designates anyone with obsessive interests, not only people who are into manga and anime.

 This is a relatively new art form.
 It’s not the easiest to explain, but it’s essentially a series of singers that have been digitally designed.
 They’re animated characters who each have their own distinct voices.

 This describes people who create a world within Japanese video games.
 People in this community will create an online persona through a customized character.

-As the name suggests, this type of otaku has a deep passion for the history of Japan, and also sometimes some interest in Japanese Mythology.
+As the name suggests, this type of otaku has a deep passion for Japan’s history and sometimes some interest in Japanese Mythology.
 This might mean they want to know about different wars and political changes throughout the years.

 Some even enjoy the culture so much that they take aspects of it into their own lifestyle.
-This could be basic customs, such as greetings or the practice of leaving your shoes outside the house.
+This could be essential customs, such as greetings or the practice of leaving your shoes outside the house.

-This just means Japanese pop music.
+This means Japanese pop music.
 This type of music has risen rapidly over the last few years.
 People enjoy its upbeat and cheerful nature, lending itself well to dancing or exercising.